 How Much Do Obituaries Cost?

 Traditional obituaries that are posted in the newspaper are much more expensive than most people expect them to be.
 The average cost of an obituary is generally between $200-$500 and that usually does not include a photo.
 The size and reach of the newspaper can also determine how expensive the obituary may be.
 For example, the New York Times charges $236 for the first four lines and $50 per line after that.
 Each line is written in size 7 Serif font (a notoriously small font) and is only 28 characters long.
-For reference, a traditional obituary typically has around 700 characters in it.
+For reference, a traditional obituary typically has around 700 characters in it, which can rack up the costs of a printed obituary real quick.

 Because newspaper obituaries are so expensive and fewer people read a physical paper, more and more people are publishing obituaries online.
 Many newspapers still charge for this (generally around $50), but you can publish an obituary for free on Ever Loved.